Management is efficiency in climbing the ladder of success; leadership determines whether the ladder is leaning against the right wall.

 Strategy and Investment Funding

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
-Boston, MA: Addison-Wesley, 2011.
+Addison-Wesley, 2011.

 Thomas, Joseph and Steven Baker, DTE Energy.
 Establishing an Agile Portfolio to Align IT Investments with Business Needs.
 2008.